Best Places to Visit in Saudi Arabia

 Diriyah

-Diriyah, a UNESCO World Heritage Site and a major tourist destination, was the first capital of the Saudi dynasty.
-The At-Turaif palace complex, reminiscent of a charming 400-year-old village, allows tourists to step back in time, while the Salwa Palace Museum effectively narrates the region’s rich story.
+Diriyah, a UNESCO World Heritage Site, and a major tourist destination, was the first capital of the Saudi dynasty.
+The At-Turaif palace complex is like a beautiful 400-year-old village.
+It lets tourists feel like they’re going back in time.
+The Salwa Palace Museum tells the rich history of the region.

 Visiting Al Bujairi district in Diriyah lets you immerse yourself in local culture.
-Here, souks teem with local crafts, spices, and traditional coffee shops.
-Appreciate the local culture further by attending events like the Diriyah Equestrian Festival or partaking in religious pilgrimages, a religious obligation for the Kingdom of Saudi Arabia.
+Souks teem with local crafts, spices, and traditional coffee shops.
+Learn more about the local culture by attending events such as the Diriyah Equestrian Festival or taking part in religious pilgrimages, which are important traditions in Saudi Arabia.

 Najran